 Sleep deprivation is tough on the human body.
 If you are feeling down about lack of sleep and the baby’s hectic sleeping routine, don’t worry, this is perfectly normal.
 As hard as it might be, try and stay positive.
 Remember, sleep regressions and growth spurts are just phases that will pass.

 To minimize the stress that comes with nighttime disturbances, try to stick to the baby’s sleeping routine as much as possible.
-During a sleep regression or growth spurt, give your baby lots of extra comfort, especially around bedtime.
+During a sleep regression or growth spurt, give your baby lots of extra comforts, especially around bedtime.

 If your baby wakes up distressed at night, keep the room cool and dark.
 Overall, sleep is important for your baby’s development, so always consult a health care professional if you have any concerns about your baby’s health or sleeping habits.